We're Buying a Butcher Shop

 We are mindful every day, that though our work as regenerative farmers growing God's food is important, we'd fall flat on our faces within a month if it weren't for you.

-Each of you, making conscious choice to opt out of the abusive, destructive, disconnected industrial food system are without a doubt the greatest players in this food revolution.
+Each of you, making conscious choices to opt out of the industrial food system are without a doubt the greatest players in this food revolution.
 Keep it up!

 Thank you...
 All of you...
 All the time!